oinone/oinone-docs/en/InstallOrUpgrade/from-community-to-enterprise.md

 ---
-title: Switching from Community Edition to Enterprise Edition
+title: From Community to Enterprise
 index: true
 category:
   - Installation and Upgrade